Non Refundable Good Faith Deposit required to consider the animal sold

 Anything with teeth can bite and hooves can kick but donkeys are notorious for being safe to be around.
 I've never really been hurt by a donkey.
 I've been Kicked rarely when moving thru them in trailers but minor bruise is all I've had happen to me even handling thousands of donkeys.
 Most show great respect to humans and go out of their way not to harm you unlike a horse or pony

-See section of neglected donkeys hooves somewhere on my sire.
+See section of neglected donkeys hooves somewhere here.
 I have pictures of all types hooves .

 Donkeys have cylindrically shaped hooves unlike a horse.
 More steep shape than a horse often club footed straight down cylinder shaped.
 Not sloped at heel like horses.